-On May 2, 2013 (the "Closing Date"), Semtech Corporation, with each of its domestic subsidiaries as guarantors (the "Guarantors"), entered into a new Credit Agreement (the "New Credit Agreement") with the lenders referred to therein (the "Lenders") and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer.
-In accordance with the New Credit Agreement, the Lenders provided Semtech Corporation with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million (the "New Facilities") for a five year term, consisting of term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and revolving line of credit commitments in an aggregate principal amount of \$250.0 million (the "Revolving Commitments").
+On May 2, 2013, Semtech Corporation, with each of its domestic subsidiaries as guarantors (the "Guarantors"), entered into a Credit Agreement (the "Credit Agreement") with the lenders referred to therein (the "Lenders") and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer.
+In accordance with the Credit Agreement, the Lenders provided Semtech Corporation with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million (the "Facilities") for a five year term, consisting of term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and revolving line of credit commitments in an aggregate principal amount of \$250.0 million (the "Revolving Commitments").
 The Revolving Commitments can be used as follows: up to \$40.0 million for letters of credit, up to \$25.0 million for swing line loans (as defined below), and up to \$40.0 million for revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
-Swing line loans are Base Rate (as defined below) loans made in immediately available funds denominated in dollars by a swing line loans discretion.
-As of July 26, 2015, there were no amounts outstanding under the letters of credit, swing line loans, and Alternative Currencies.
+Swing line loans are Base Rate (as defined below) loans made in immediately available funds denominated in dollars by a swing line lender in its sole and absolute discretion.
+As of October 25, 2015, there were no amounts outstanding under the letters of credit, swing line loans, and Alternative Currencies.

-At the Closing Date, \$326.6 million of borrowings were outstanding under the New Facilities consisting of \$149.3 million of Term Loans and \$177.3 million of Revolving Commitments, net of \$1.4 million of debt discounts resulting from amounts paid to the Lenders.
-As a result of debt refinancing and changes in some of the Lenders, \$0.8 million of debt discounts were expensed in the second quarter of fiscal year 2014 and \$0.6 million was capitalized as of May 2, 2013 and is being amortized using the effective interest method over the five year term of the New Credit Agreement.
-The expense is included in "Interest expense, net" in the condensed consolidated statements of operations.
-The proceeds from the New Facilities were used to repay in full the outstanding obligations of \$327.5 million under the Prior Credit Facilities, which were terminated.
-The portion of the transaction associated with Prior Lenders was accounted for as a debt modification.
+At May 2, 2013, \$326.6 million of borrowings were outstanding under the Facilities consisting of \$149.3 million of Term Loans and \$177.3 million of Revolving Commitments, net of \$1.4 million of debt discounts resulting from amounts paid to the Lenders.
+The proceeds from the Facilities were used to repay in full the \$327.5 million of outstanding obligations under prior credit facilities, which were terminated.
+The portion of the transaction associated with lenders that were party to both the Facilities and prior credit facilities was accounted for as a debt modification.